All ATF experiments must be reviewed for environment, safety and

 health (ESH) concerns before set up

-that present no hazards, the form should be submitted at least three
+that present no hazards, the form should be submitted at least four

-weeks prior to initiating setup.
+weeks prior to initiating installation.
 Planning for experiments with hazards

 (see list below) requires more time and preparations.
 Please consult